surmwill/recycler_unity/README.md

 }
 ```

-Each piece of data is required to have a unique key, enforced by the `IRecyclerScrollRectData` interface.
+Each piece of data is required to have a unique key, implemented by the `IRecyclerScrollRectData` interface.
 As entries get added and removed their indices change.
 Instead of keeping track of all the shifting yourself, you can instead reference pieces of data by their unchanging keys.

 (A quick way to generate unique keys without much thought or structure is to generate a `Guid.NewGuid().ToString()` as a key.
 Keys are passed as a parameter to reference specific pieces of data;